EllaBrands/stanDev/Contributing-New-Functions-to-Stan.md

 #### Add to Relevant Header File

-Depending on where you put the function, you'll need to include its definition file in the appropriate header include to make sure it's visible to models.
-For instance, if the function is going into `stan/math/functions/...` then it should be included into `stan/math/functions.hpp`.
+Depending on where you put the function (see the rules above), you'll need to include its definition file in the appropriate header include to make sure it's visible to models.
+For instance, if the function is going into `stan/math/rev/arr/foo.hpp` then `#include <stan/math/rev/arr/foo.hpp>` should be included added to `stan/math/rev/arr.hpp`.

 #### Unit Testing